EndPointCorp/end-point-blog/2017/03/18/wrocloverb-2017-part-1.html.md

 **Why [Kafka](https://kafka.apache.org/) is (*probably*) better message/task broker for your app:**

 - broadcasting is a real power feature of kafka (http lacks that)
-- author claims that its easier to support it  rather than ZeroMQ/RabbitMQ
+- author claims that it's easier to support it rather than ZeroMQ/RabbitMQ
 - it's namespaced with topics (similar to [Robot Operating System](http://www.ros.org/))
 - great replacement for [ruby-kafka](https://github.com/zendesk/ruby-kafka) and [Poseidon](https://github.com/bpot/poseidon)